Bridge General Education Program: Categories & Courses

 Sections of courses offering a service learning option will be identified on each semester’s course schedule and/or on the Office of the Registrar’s web page.

-Students completing a noncredit internship or one of the following courses will have satisfied one of the two experiential learning requirements (the internship/field placement/practicum type of option.)
+Students completing one of the following noncredit or for-credit courses will have satisfied one of the two experiential learning requirements (the internship/field placement/practicum type of option.)
+A noncredit internship not completed in association with a course will also satisfy this requirement.

 AC451Accounting Internship1.0